shanmugharajk/react-point-of-sale/README.md

 - Create a road map.
 - Create a project site with github pages.

+Current developement is going on in elixir-dev branch.

 ## Some screenshots

 <img width="1440" alt="login" src="https://user-images.githubusercontent.com/11159061/41917847-c7aaa21e-7978-11e8-89a3-c24991753fd5.png">